Designing a mobile eligibility check for blood donors

 Explain unfamiliar terms

 Provide more detailed reasoning for the eligibility results at the end

 Improve terminology to be more descriptive

 The team and I created high-fidelity interactive mockups, which would simulate what the real experience would be like in finding out about one's eligibility.

-The first screen shows the importance of blood donation.
+The first screen communicates the importance of blood donation.
 This intends to educate our users about the power of blood donation and encourage them to make an impact.

 This screener page collects basic profile information about the user, such as age, gender, and weight, which can be used to filter out questions that are not applicable to the user.
 This feature would shorten/simplify the overall process.

 This screen shows a feature that clarifies unfamiliar terms, including a Chinese translation to help users understand the term better and answer questions confidently and efficiently on the go.